-The setting is Xiamen in 1985, just as in “A Walk in a Chinese Port Town.”
+The setting is Xiamen in 1985.
 Derek and Elizabeth are a lively, gregarious couple in their late forties.
 Like many New Zealanders, they have a wonderful sense of adventure and a desire to try all sorts of new things—from sailing around the South Pacific to taking off with the rest of the foreigners for the new restaurant in town.
 Both Elizabeth and Derek have been around boats all their lives.

 Derek: When I was working in Australia as a boat building supervisor I got a telegram asking if I’d like to build boats in China.
 Would I?
 So we sailed off to Guam in the middle of the typhoon season.
 Then we left the boat in Guam because of the weather and later sailed it to Hong Kong, where it’s sitting in a marina at great expense.

 The company’s only been building pleasure boats here for three years, and the standard is quite reasonable.
 It’s still slow progress because the workers don’t really understand what they’re making.
 It’s a boat, but it’s not to be used for work.
 The first question they asked was what type of fish this yacht was built to catch.
 We had a terrible job to explain to them, “Look, people won’t pay for a rough piece of timber.
 It’s got to be sanded and varnished until it really shines.
 They’re going to pay a lot of money for this yacht.”